mxsjoberg/michaelsjoberg.com/public/posts/no-bs-computer-science-curriculum.md

 ### <a name="2.3" class="anchor"></a> Machine learning

-The goal is to get exposed to machine learning and the idea that output is based on data instead of design, watch this talk by Andrej Karpathy (Director of AI at Tesla): [Building the Software 2.0 Stack](https://databricks.com/session/keynote-from-tesla).
+The goal is to get exposed to machine learning and the idea that output is based on data instead of design, watch this talk by Andrej Karpathy (former director of AI at Tesla): [Building the Software 2.0 Stack](https://databricks.com/session/keynote-from-tesla).

 ***Neural Networks*** (Python)